 MLA aims to create a co-operative ethos through its pastoral structure, teaching methods and inter-personal relationships.
 MLA endeavours to provide adequate supervision of classrooms and other areas of the school accessible to students, at all times, as well as during excursions.
-In addition, the school accommodation areas are supervised at night by a Night Warden.
+In addition, the school accommodation areas are supervised at night by a Night Guardian.

-MLA Staff take preventative measures by ensuring that one-to-one interviews are in rooms with glass doors, record and have countersigned all records of conversations and never offer students lifts in private vehicles.
+MLA Staff take preventative measures by ensuring that one-to-one interviews are in rooms with glass/open doors, record and have countersigned all records of conversations and never offer students lifts in private vehicles.
 We ask MLA Staff to make sure other adults are always around, they are aware of sharing jokes and use of inappropriate language and physical contact is understood.
-MLA Staff and students do not give out personal phone numbers or email addresses.
-They do not accept friend requests on social media sites, and their accounts are set to hidden or private.
-In addition, MLA Staff do not arrange to meet students privately and do not chat to pupils on social networking sites.
+MLA Staff and students do not give out personal phone numbers or email addresses to students.
+They do not accept friend requests on social media sites, and they are encouraged to set their accounts to hidden or private during their contract period.
+In addition, MLA Staff do not arrange to meet students privately and do not chat to students on social networking sites.

-We also follow a safer recruitment process along with a full weekend of training for all managers with Advanced safeguarding training (formerly level 2).
+We also follow a safer recruitment process along with a full weekend of training for all managers, including Safeguarding at either Level 1, Level 2 or Level 3.
 We ensure we have a;

-- Safer Recruitment Process
+- MLA Safer Recruitment Process and Pre-Appointment Checks

+- MLA New hires Pre-arrival Training

 - MLA Management Training Weekend

 - MLA Centre Staff Induction Training

 - Risk Assessments